 WHAT IS A MULCH COVER?

-A mulch cover is one of nature’s finest prophylactics against pests and environmental harm.
+A mulch cover is one of nature’s finest preventative measures against pests and environmental harm.

-Mulch also assists greatly in keeping pests at bay.
-The fungus gnat, for example, is unable to lay eggs in the top layer of soil if there is a mulch cover in its way.
+A good mulch cover will suppress the growth of unwanted weeds around your cannabis plants and also assists in keeping pests at bay.
+The fungus gnat, for example, struggles to lay eggs in the top layer of soil if there is a mulch cover in its way.
 For more information on fungus gnats, please see the section on fungus gnats.

 There are endless ways of creating a mulch cover.
 Essentially, a mulch cover can be defined as the “covering of the top layer of soil”.
-Below is a list of all the different types of mulch cover that can be used for your cannabis plants.
+Below is a list of some of the different types of mulch cover that can be used for your cannabis plants.

-Find one that works best for you and the set-up of your grow.
+Find one that works best for you and your grow

 - Green mulch